flsinternationaldev/fls-international/src/netlify-content/program-pages/intensive-english.md

 ---
-path: vacation-english
+path: intensive-english
+page-name: Intensive English
+page_name: Intensive English
-name: Vacation English
+name: Intensive English
-hero-image: /assets/university-tours-1.jpeg
+hero-image: /assets/intensive-english.jpeg
 program-details:
-  lessons-per-week: 18
+  lessons-per-week: 30
-  hours-per-week: 15
+  hours-per-week: 25
   minutes-per-lesson: 50
 program-post-content: >-
-  Our Vacation English Program offers basic instruction in the fundamental skills of English in a relaxed context.

-  Students in this program will develop their fluency while enjoying plenty of time to explore the rich cultural offerings and entertainment attractions available near our language schools.
+  Our most popular program, the Intensive English Program includes 30 lessons of instruction per week from qualified, native-speaking teachers.

+  The Intensive English Program is a comprehensive approach to studying English.
+You'll have the advantage of three different classes: an integrated Core Class at one of 18 FLS levels, a focused elective class covering a specific skill or topic and an Academic Workshop to round out your school day.

   Our program places an exceptional emphasis on speaking.
 Students practice speaking skills frequently in class, receiving regular guidance and correction from their instructor.

-  (Please note that students on an F-1 visa are not eligible to take the Vacation English Program.)
 program-features-content: >-
-  ## Program Features
+  ## PROGRAM FEATURES

-  All Vacation English Program students enjoy these exceptional features:
+  All Intensive English Program students enjoy these exceptional features:

   * Eighteen levels of study from low beginner to high advanced.